crazyyy/slushano/wordpress/wp-content/plugins/fast-velocity-minify/readme.txt

 ...

-= Why are there several or a lot's of js and css files listed on the status page? =
+= Why are there several or lot's of JS and CSS files listed on the status page? =

-Those files are created whenever a new set of javascript or css files are found on your front end and it's due to your plugins and themes needing different js and css files per page, post, category, tag, homepage or even custom post types.
+Those files are static files created whenever a new set of javascript or css files are found on your front end.
+Different pages may need different js and css files per page, post, category, tag, homepage or even custom post types.
 If you always load the exact same css and javascript in every page on your site, you won't see as many files.
-Likewise, if you have some dynamic url for css or js that always changes in each pageview, you should add it to the ignore list.
+Likewise, if you have some dynamic url for css or js that always changes in each pageview, you should add it to the ignore list (else it will generate a new file everytime).

 ...

 = Can I update other plugins and themes? =

-Yes, but it's recommended that you purge the cached files (from the plugin status page) in order for the merging and minification cache files to be regenerated.
-The plugin will try to automatically purge some popular cache plugins.
-We still recommend, however, that you purge all caches on your cache plugin (whatever you use) "after" purging Fast Velocity Minify cache.
+Yes, but it's recommended that you purge the cached files (from the plugin status page) in order for the merging and minification cache files to be regenerated and for you to be sure the updates went smoothly.
+The plugin will try to automatically purge some popular cache plugins, however we still recommend that you purge all caches on your cache plugin /server (whatever you use) "after" purging Fast Velocity Minify cache.

 ...